 Such attacks pose grave threats to the nation’s financial organizations.
 Sensitive financial information can be breached, operations brought to a halt, and a credit union’s reputation tarnished.
 It’s no surprise then that the NCUA has encouraged eligible low-income credit unions to apply for up to $7,000 in funding to strengthen their cyber defenses.

-In the face of evolving threats and daunting regulatory oversight, let’s look at how security and risk leaders in the sector can reduce cyber risk, make proper use of their cybersecurity investments, and engage in smart security measures.
+In the face of evolving threats and daunting regulatory oversight, and NCUA cyber incident reporting requirements, let’s look at how security and risk leaders in the sector can reduce cyber risk, make proper use of their cybersecurity investments, and engage in smart security measures.

 1. Benchmark cyberattack readiness against peer credit unions